 Frequently Asked Questions

-Look, the interview itself is just 2-3 minutes.
-But those minutes can change everything — your career, your education, your plans for the next few years.
+The interview is 2-3 minutes.
+But those minutes decide your career, education, or family visit plans.
 Kind of wild that it comes down to such a short conversation.